ibm-cloud-docs/dr-automation-powervs/activity-tracker-events-ha.md

 ---

 # Activity tracker events for PowerHA SystemMirror
 {: #ha-ate-for-automation}

 Activity tracking events report on activities that change the state of a service in IBM Cloud.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 {:shortdesc: .shortdesc}

-You can use IBM Cloud Activity Tracker Event Routing, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
-For more information, see [Getting started tutorial for Activity Tracker Event Routing](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started).
+You can use IBM Cloud Activity Tracker event routing, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
+For more information, see the [Getting started tutorial for Activity Tracker Event Routing](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started).

-You can use IBM Cloud Logs to visualize and alert on events that are generated in your account and routed by IBM Cloud Activity Tracker Event Routing to an IBM Cloud Logs instance.
+You can use IBM Cloud Logs to visualize and alert on events that are generated in your account and routed by IBM Cloud Activity Tracker event routing to an IBM Cloud Logs instance.

 > **Important**: As of <strong>28 March 2024</strong>, the IBM Cloud Activity Tracker service is deprecated and will no longer be supported as of <strong>30 March 2025</strong>.
 Customers will need to migrate to IBM Cloud Logs before <strong>30 March 2025</strong>.
 During the migration period, customers can use IBM Cloud Activity Tracker along with IBM Cloud Logs.
 Activity tracking events are the same for both services.
 For information about migrating from IBM Cloud Activity Tracker to IBM Cloud Logs and running the services in parallel, see [link_to_migration_planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).